Math Humor

 Psychologist:

-- After one hundred times of heads, tails would really strongly want to come out.
+—After one hundred times of heads, tails would really strongly want to show up.

 Programmer Jokes